KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - Same as above but also displays etc/hosts
-4-lastlines - Displays the last 10 lines of etc/passwd using the tail -n command 5-firstlines - Opposite of above using head command
+4-lastlines - Displays the last 10 lines of etc/passwd using the tail -n command 5-firstlines - Opposite of above using head command 6-third_line = Displays the third line of the file iacta